 Sometimes it is necessary to isolate the second phase of a diphasic organism for complete serological identification.
-A list of the MAST ASSURETM Salmonella H Phase Induction Antisera available is given in Table 4.

 These antisera are provided sterile in sealed injection vials and contain no preservative.
 For use, the required volume may be withdrawn under sterile conditions using a syringe and needle.